luist18/feup-plog-proj1/README.md

 1. If a player moves their piece between two opponent pieces the piece **is not captured**.
 2. It is only possible to obtain 3 dragons (1 for each cave).
-3. The player can decide by a 'normal capture' or 'level capture'.
+3. The player can decide between a 'normal capture' or 'level capture'.
 4. A player can capture multiple pieces with 'normal capture' but only one with 'level capture'.

 ## Game representation